yaroslavvk/yaroslavvk.github.com/my-works/Form-Validation/README.md

 	- etc.

 	Check all user mistakes by `RegExp`.
-3. Check by `AJAX` email name on `https://aqueous-reaches-8130.herokuapp.com` - email validation server.
+3. Check by `AJAX` email name on `https://aqueous-reaches-8130.herokuapp.com` - email database server.
 If email is `true`(registered) - inform user about this.
 4. Send-button should has `disable` if form has any mistakes.
 5. Form should work in all browsers since IE9.